philspil66/gatekeeper/README.md

 }
 ```

 Now, we want to deploy the new service, but **we don't want to make it available for users**, because the marketing team asked us to release it the next week.
-LaravelFeature helps us with this:
+Gatekeeper helps us with this:

 ```php
 class CMSController extends Controller {